- Active Learning

 Whether you’re helping your reps navigate social selling, demonstrate potential ROI, or work through procurement processes, scenario-based e-learning videos can help make your sales enablement practices more efficient and effective.

-Sales training scenarios should engage your team in live-action situations that show examples of what to do and what not to do in order to win over prospective customers and close more deals.
-Test your team’s understanding of the dos and don’ts in each scenario with a short quiz at the end.
+Sales training scenarios should engage your team in live-action situations that show examples of what to do and what not to do to win over prospective customers and close more deals.
+At the end of each scenario, test your team’s understanding of the dos and don’ts with a short quiz.

 Not sure where to start?
 Video-based sales scenario training is a perfect time to engage your top sellers, letting them shine by having them show the rest of your team the techniques and strategies that have helped them succeed.
 Talk with your top sellers about what they could share, and ask them to star in their own scenarios.
 Just remember, being a great rep doesn’t always mean someone is a great teacher — work closely with your reps on their scripts and recordings to balance the authenticity of your stars with the functional needs and best practices of a strong training video.

-For decades now, construction, manufacturing, energy, healthcare, retail, and dozens of other industries have leveraged scenario-based training to keep both workers and customers safe.
-From emergency responses to safety procedures, recording live-action examples that challenge learners to make quick judgments on next steps can help ensure you’re minimizing the occurrence of dangerous situations in the workplace.
+For decades, construction, manufacturing, energy, healthcare, retail, and dozens of other industries have leveraged scenario-based training to keep workers and customers safe.
+From emergency responses to safety procedures, recording live-action examples that challenge learners to make quick judgments on the next steps can help minimize the occurrence of dangerous situations in the workplace.

 In safety training, visualization is everything.
 You can share a bullet point list of safe and unsafe behaviors, but most people won’t really attend to the content — after all, people generally believe they usually behave safely.